The Top Job Interview Questions to Ask: About a Company and Co-workers

-What is your vision for where the company or department will be in 3-5 years?
+What is your vision for where the company or department will be in three to five years?

 This is a good question for the direct supervisor.
-He will give you his personal vision of the company.
-The question reminds the supervisor to think and remember where the company is headed.
+He/she will give you the personal vision of the company.
+The question reminds the supervisor to think about and remember where the company is heading.

 If you could improve one thing about the company, what would it be?

-The employer will give you an idea of what his priorities are or the challenges/problems that worry him.
+The employer will give you an idea of what his/her priorities are or the challenges/problems that worry him/her.

 What's a key to this company's success that somebody from outside the company wouldn't know about?

-The recruiter should be proud about essential components of the company.
-It might be the CEO, the three-year plan, financial results or a strong team.
-Ask this question and you will have a positive answer.
+The recruiter should be proud of essential components of the company.
+It might be the CEO, the three-year plan, financial results or strong team.
+Ask this question, and you will have a positive answer.